Wang Jingwei regime: Japanese methods of recruiting

 During the conflicts in central China, the Japanese utilized several methods to recruit Chinese volunteers.
 Japanese sympathisers including Nanjing's pro-Japanese governor, or major local landowners such as Ni Daolang, were used to recruit local peasants in return for money or food.
-The Japanese recruited 5,000 volunteers in the Anhui area for the Reorganized National Government Army.
-Japanese forces and the Reorganized National Government used slogans like "Lay down your guns and take up the plough", "Oppose the Communist Bandits" or "Oppose Corrupt Government and Support the Reformed Government" to dissuade guerrilla attacks and buttress its support.
+The Japanese recruited 5,000 volunteers in the Anhui area for the RNG Army.
+Japanese forces and the RNG used slogans like "Lay down your guns and take up the plough", "Oppose the Communist Bandits" or "Oppose Corrupt Government and Support the Reformed Government" to dissuade guerrilla attacks and buttress its support.

 The Japanese used various methods for subjugating the local populace.
 Initially, fear was used to maintain order, but this approach was altered following appraisals by Japanese military ideologists.
 In 1939, the Japanese army attempted some populist policies, including: